 When I eventually find pulls that I like better, I’ll replace them but for now these are perfect and help lend a modern touch to the dresser.

-I had to sell my shabby chic dresser to make room for this one.
+I had to sell my shabby chic dresser to make room for the waterfall dresser.
 I wish I could have kept them both but when you have a small space you have to be brutal about purging when you bring home stray furniture.
 I’m so happy that I can finally hide my craft stash; I’d much rather look at the clean lines of a dresser than a heap of clutter!

 I haven’t decided how to dress the top of the dresser.
 I played around with embellishing with a few vintage finds.